SCINet: Time Series Modeling and Forecasting with Sample Convolution and Interaction

 The \textit{Splitting} procedure downsamples the original sequence $\mathbf{F}$ into two sub-sequences $\mathbf{F}_{even}$ and $\mathbf{F}_{odd}$ by separating the even and the odd elements, which are of coarser temporal resolution but preserve most information of the original sequence.

 Next, we use different convolutional kernels to extract features from $\mathbf{F}_{even}$ and $\mathbf{F}_{odd}$.
-As the kernels are separate, the extracted features from them would contain both homogeneous and heterogeneous information with enhanced representation capabilities.
+As the kernels are separate, the extracted features from them would contain distinct yet valuable temporal relations with enhanced representation capabilities.
 To compensate for potential information loss with downsampling, we propose a novel \emph{interactive-learning} strategy to allow information interchange between the two sub-sequences by learning affine transformation parameters from each other.
 As shown in Fig.~\ref{fig:frame} (a), the interactive learning procedure consists of two steps.

 First, $\mathbf{F}_{even}$ and $\mathbf{F}_{odd}$ are projected to hidden states with two different 1D convolutional modules $\phi$ and $\psi$, respectively, and transformed to the formats of $\exp$ and interact to the $\mathbf{F}_{even}$ and $\mathbf{F}_{odd}$ with the element-wise product (see Eq.~(\ref{eq:inter_1})).
 This can be viewed as performing scaling transformation on $\mathbf{F}_{even}$ and $\mathbf{F}_{odd}$, where the scaling factors are learned from each other using neural network modules.
 Here, $\odot$ is the Hadamard product or element-wise production.